Darionas/qr-code-component/README.md

 ### What I learned

-In that challenge I found out that The Markdown Guide is a new subject for me.
+In this challenge I found out that The Markdown Guide is a new subject for me.
 I am new in that subject.
 I had a short overwiev of [The Markdown Guide](https://www.markdownguide.org/basic-syntax/).

 ### Continued development